 |General Knowledge and current affairs||40||40|

 |Logical and Analytical Reasoning||30||30|

-- Topics: The MH CET Law 2019 Syllabus includes Legal Aptitude, Logical Reasoning, and Analytical Skills, General Knowledge, English, Basic Mathematics.
+The MH CET LAW 2021 syllabus includes Legal Aptitude, Logical Reasoning, and Analytical Skills, General Knowledge, English, Basic Mathematics.

-The complete syllabus for the MH CET Law is given in the table below:
+The complete syllabus for the MH CET LAW is given below:

 Creating your own Preparation Schedule